 Do you remember my anxiety attack in Chapter 4 and how this book helped get me in the right headspace to welcome Chris home again?
 Well, it worked pretty damn well!
 The morning before his arrival, I made two batches of cookies, cleaned the kitchen, and placed his shaving cream and clippers in the bathroom.
-And as I ran around the house, putting everything’s in its right place, this song blared through the portable speaker, and my throat suddenly tightened like I swallowed a loaf of bread:
+And as I ran around the house, putting everything in its proper place, this song blared through the portable speaker, and my throat suddenly tightened like I had swallowed a loaf of bread:

 We’re so close.
 Please bring him safely to me.

 Phase 2: The Pick-Up

 I’m leaning against the wall at the Wilmington, North Carolina, airport and spot Chris as he turns the corner of the long corridor to the lobby.
 His eyes give a weak smile as he nears, his eyes heavy from 24 hours of flying and thirty-plus days of straight commercial fishing.

 “Hi, Love,” he says, pulling down his mask to lean in for a kiss.

 We kiss, then I pull back to scan his beautiful face and touch his soft beard, so rugged and manly.
 It cushions my face as I go in for another.
 We linger for a moment, familiarizing our lips with one another again, and I inhale the sweet scent of his skin.

 Phase 3: The Next Day